strangehurst/PNML.jl/docs/src/layers.md

 a "usable" network.
 Many different flavors of Petri Nets are expected to be implemented using the IR.

-The IR is constructed by traversing the XML and using tag names as dictonary keys.

-In the first part of parsing, a named tuple is filled with appropriate initial values for each xml tag.
-Then optional child keys have values bound as they are parsed.

-The second part of parsing instantiates objects using the named tuple as input.

-The structure of the IR follows the tree structure of a well-formed XML document and the PNML specification.

 XML attribute names and child element tag names are used for keys of the same dictonary.
 The _pnml_ specification/schemas do not use colliding names.
 However, the <toolspecific> tag's content is not required to be valid pnml, just